Drill Results Map — Nevada

 Key minerals: gold, silver, copper, lithium, barite, diatomite.
 Notable deposits: Carlin Trend, Cortez, Goldstrike, Turquoise Ridge, Thacker Pass.
 Mining districts: Carlin Trend, Battle Mountain, Elko County, Humboldt.

-The Nevada Division of Minerals administers mineral rights in Nevada.
-Claim data is accessible through BLM Land and Mineral Legacy Rehost (LR2000).
+The Bureau of Land Management (BLM) administers mineral rights in Nevada.
+Claim data is accessible through BLM MLRS (Mineral & Land Records System).

 How to Create a Drill Results Map for Nevada